defrag/defrag.github.com/_posts/2023-04-04-a-structure-for-the-unstructured.md

 ---
 layout: page
 title:  "Structure for the Unstructured.
 A Different Perspective on Clean Architecture for Domain-Centric Applications"
-date:   2023-03-27
+date:   2023-04-04
-description:  Sstructure for the Unstructured.
+description:  Structure for the Unstructured.
 A Different Perspective on Clean Architecture for Domain-Centric Applications"
 tags:
     - Domain Driven Design
     - Clean Architecture